Bat: Reproduction and life cycle

 Most bat species are polygynous, where males mate with multiple females.
-Male pipistrelle, noctule and vampire bats may claim and defend resources that attract females, such as roost sites, and mate with those females.
-Males unable to claim a site are forced to live on the periphery where they have less reproductive success.
+Male pipistrelle, noctule, and vampire bats may claim and defend resources that attract females, such as roost sites, and mate with those females.
+Males unable to claim a site are forced to live on the periphery, where they have less reproductive success.
 Promiscuity, where both sexes mate with multiple partners, exists in species like the Mexican free-tailed bat and the little brown bat.
 There appears to be bias towards certain males among females in these bats.
 In a few species, such as the yellow-winged bat (Lavia frons) and spectral bat, adult males and females form monogamous pairs.
 Lek mating, where males aggregate and compete for female choice through display, is rare in bats but occurs in the hammerheaded bat.

-Temperate living bats typically mate during later summer and autumn, while tropical bats may mate multiple times a year.
+Temperate-living bats typically mate during late summer and autumn, while tropical bats may mate multiple times a year.
 In hibernating species, males will copulate with females in torpor.
-Female bats use a variety of strategies to control the timing of pregnancy and the birth of young, to make delivery coincide with maximum food ability and other ecological factors.
-Females of some species have delayed fertilisation, in which sperm is stored in the reproductive tract for several months after mating.
-Mating occurs in late summer to early autumn but fertilisation is delayed until the following late winter to early spring.
-Other species exhibit delayed implantation, in which the egg is fertilised after mating, but does not experience all its cell divisions until external conditions become favourable.
+Female bats use a variety of strategies to control the timing of pregnancy and birth, to make delivery coincide with maximum food availability and other ecological factors.
+Females of some species use delayed fertilisation, in which mating occurs in late summer to early autumn, but sperm is stored in the reproductive tract, delaying fertilisation until the following late winter to early spring.
+Other species exhibit delayed implantation, in which the egg is fertilised after mating but does not experience all its cell divisions until external conditions become favourable.
 In another strategy, fertilisation and implantation both occur, but development of the foetus is delayed until good conditions prevail.
-During the delayed development the mother keeps the fertilised egg alive with nutrients.
-This process can go on for a long period, because of the advanced gas exchange system.
+During the delayed development, the mother keeps the fertilised egg alive with nutrients.
+An advanced gas exchange system allows this process to be sustained for a long period.